Financial-Times/dotcom-page-kit/packages/dotcom-ui-footer/README.md

 ### Server-side

-This package provides several UI components to render different parts and styles of the FT.com header:
+This package provides two UI components to render different parts and styles of the FT.com footer:

 - `<Footer />` the full footer with all navigation links and branding.
 - `<LegalFooter />` a simple footer used to brand pages and link to the necessary legal pages.

-Include a footer component in your html template and pass in a data object.
+Example:

 ```jsx
 import { Footer } from '@financial-times/dotcom-ui-footer'